-Employers use your interview answers to gauge how successful you would be at the job.
+Employers use your interview answers to gauge how ready you are to handle responsibility at work.
 That’s why it’s so important to practice job interview questions and answers.

-Start practicing a week before your interview.
+Start practicing as soon as possible before your interview.
 Make a list of common interview questions and have a few answers prepared.

-Here are the most common questions you’ll encounter as a teen interviewee.
+Here are the most common questions you’ll encounter:

 Job interview question #1: “Tell me a little about yourself.”

 This question is tricky.
-They aren’t asking about your pets or hobbies.
+They aren’t asking about your pets or hobbies (or life story).
 Employers ask this question to get a high-level view of your skills, interests and experience.

 Use this question to detail your plans for the present and the future.
 Keep your answer brief and relevant to the job to make a good impression.

 Job interview question #2: “Why do you want to work for us?”

 Even if your real answer might be “because I need money,” this is a chance to explain why you’re a good fit for the job.

 Why did you apply to this specific job?
 Do you admire the company?
 Are you a regular customer?

 Answer the question so you emphasize the talents that you bring to the team.